eiffel-community/.github/CONTRIBUTING.md

 > Copyright 2018-2019 Ericsson AB and others.
 > For a full list of individual contributors, please see the commit history.

+## How to Create a New Eiffel Repository
+In order to promote similar process and handling across the community, new Eiffel repositories are created by coping the contents of the eiffel-repository-template (https://github.com/eiffel-community/eiffel-repository-template), then following the guidelines given in that repository.